 Food is a delectable blend of Mediterranean and British, with an emphasis on locally produced ingredients.
 The terrace is a perennial suntrap, but even on more ‘British’ days, you can enjoy the fabulous views across the Fleet from inside the restaurant.

 Our ingredients are rigorously tested for quality and locally sourced.
-Favourites include Jeff Milner’s Portland crabs, West Dorset Brewing Company fine ales and Black Cow vodka, distilled from milk.
+Favourites include Portland crabs, West Dorset Brewing Company fine ales and Dorset-made Conker Gin.

-Served from 7:30am - 10:00am in the restaurant, with a range of help-yourself options, including cereals, yoghurt, fruit and croissants.
+Served from 7:30am-10am in the restaurant, with a range of help-yourself options, including cereals, yoghurt, fruit and croissants.
 Even the youngest children will love choosing their own breakfast selections (just don’t be surprised by the combinations they come up with: yoghurt and egg on toast, anyone?)
 If you need energy for an active day, we also serve a traditional cooked breakfast.

 If you’re not out exploring, come for a relaxed lunch in the restaurant between 12pm and 2pm.
-There is a lighter menu for parents and tasty child-friendly meals, while for those heading out on micro-adventures in Dorset, we also provide filling packed lunches.
+There is a lighter menu for parents and tasty child-friendly meals, while for those heading out on micro-adventures in Dorset, we also provide filling picnic lunches.
+On a Sunday, you’ll find a three-course feast of seasonal options to choose from, including home-grown veg and local meat.

 High tea and dining with children